ck2go/coderadar/README.md

-# Code Radar
+# <span style='font-variant: small-caps;'>CodeRadar</span>

-Summarizing the code metrics of your project from pytest-cov, pylint and flake8.
+Identifying the highest threats to your code quality by analyzing code metrics of your project using pytest and pylint.

 **Status:**  early alpha\
 **Authors:** Carsten König